rhinobase/raftyui/apps/docs/app/docs/components/timeline/page.md

 ## Loading

-`isLoading` prop is used to manage loading state of Timeline and its sub-components.
+- `isLoading` prop is used to manage loading state of Timeline and its sub-components.
+- `loadingText` prop can be used to pass custom string to display when Timeline is in loading state.

 {% example %}